Emily-Wood7/CS330-Computational-Graphics-and-Visualization/README.md

       <br>I learned to make smaller changes, build, and continue as opposed to trying to do everything at once.
 It was easier to debug and I was able to focus better.

 **3. How can computer science help me in reaching my goals?**
-   - **How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?**
+   - **How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational and professional pathway?**
       <br>My Computer Science concentration is Data Analysis.
 There are a lot of visualizations within data, so OpenGL may be useful.